cenpa/freqfit/README.md

 - energy offset + unc.

 ### TODO
-- think we need a class to hold an `iminuit` result, because you can't access the values of the other parameters from `Minuit.mnprofile()`, which we will need for our toys.
-So instead, have a class to hold the result of `Minuit.migrad()` and do separate calls for values of the parameters to profile over.
-This is rather ugly... but not sure what else to do.

 - options for different test statistics (see Cowan)
-- [x] add a "isnuisance" parameter key to `parameters` `dict`
 - can we switch to `numba-stats`? (https://pypi.org/project/numba-stats/)
 - right now, we have `numba` running parallel at the level of the model.
 Do we want that?
 It seems like maybe not...
 Especially since these will be very fast computations.
 Instead want the parallelization at a higher level.
 - probably need to settle on some variable name conventions (Louis prefers more characters :) )